-Zable, whose $10 million pledge to the College prompted the Board of Visitors to name the Tribe’s football stadium in his honor in 1990, died Saturday of natural causes at age 97.
+Zable, whose $10 million gift to the College prompted the Board of Visitors to name the Tribe’s football stadium in his honor in 1990, died Saturday of natural causes at age 97.
 The family’s plans for a memorial service are pending.

 “Every college and university has a few graduates who are larger than life, whose accomplishments are simply extraordinary, and whose loyalty to their alma mater is the stuff of legend,” said President Taylor Reveley.
 “Walt Zable was such alumnus at the College of William & Mary.
 His alma mater salutes his marvelous life and mourns his loss.
 Zable Stadium stands in our midst as an enduring remembrance of the great Walt.”

 Zable, a Boston native, turned down a scholarship offer from Harvard to attend William & Mary, where he became an honorable mention All-American in football while also lettering in baseball, basketball and track.

 While at the College, he received a Master’s degree in mathematics and physics and married his late wife of 65 years, Betty Virginia Carter Zable '40.

 Those academic and emotional ties to the school remained strong all of his life, even after he moved to California in the early 1940s.